DCsimulator/data-center-simulation-documentation/docs/configComponents.md

 This file includes: <br />
 An array of application objects in which each objects has,

 - applicationId: unique id of an application
 - processes: <br />
-  an array of process objects, each process include
+  An array of objects, each process include,
     - processId: Unique id of process
     - min_memory: minimum amount of memory a process instance use
     - max_memory:  maximum amount of memory a process instance use
     - min_cpu: minimum amount of cpu a process instance use
     - max_cpu: maximum amount of cpu a process instance use
     - min_diskIO: min amount of disk IO bandwidth a process instance use
     - max_diskIO: max amount of disk IO bandwidth a process instance use
     - min_bandwidth: min amount of network bandwidth a process instance use
     - max_bandwidth: min amount of network bandwidth a process instance use
     - mem_leak: percent of memory not deallocated on process termination
     - Count_proportion: proportion of portugal process instance in all instances
     - min_runtime: minimum amount of cpu time of process
     - max_runtime: maximum amount of cpu time of process
     - depends: <br />
       An array of objects where each object has,
         - applicationId: application to which process is related
         - processId: the process of application it is related to
         - type: which resource of  this process is affected
-	- resources: which resources of the dependant process affects this process’s resource utiliztaion.
+        - resources: which resources of the dependant process affects this process’s resource utiliztaion
         - factors: the factor of dependency of the resources in the resources array to the type resource of this process.

 #### <a name="config/SysConfig.json"></a> config/SysConfig.json